Patrick McGoohan: Personal life

 McGoohan married actress Joan Drummond on May 19, 1951.
 They had three children including Catherine McGoohan.

-McGoohan "would not act any part in which he had to kiss any actress who was not his wife (and she, looking after him and their small sons, had little time for acting)", which somewhat restricted his choices.
+A devout Catholic, McGoohan "would not act any part in which he had to kiss any actress who was not his wife (and she, looking after him and their small daughters, had little time for acting)", which somewhat restricted his choice.

-For most of the 1960s they lived in a secluded detached house on the Ridgeway, Mill Hill, London.
+For most of the 1960s they lived in a secluded detached house on The Ridgeway, Mill Hill, London.
 They settled in the Pacific Palisades district of Los Angeles during the mid-1970s.

 Death

 McGoohan died following a "short illness" at Saint John's Health Center in Santa Monica, California, on January 13, 2009, at the age of 80.

-Legacy

-The surreal and Kafkaesque setting of The Prisoner and its reflection of concerns of the 1960s counterculture have had a far-reaching influence on popular culture and the series ultimately developed a cult following.
-Since its debut, the series' enduring popularity has led to its influencing and being referenced in a range of other media.